stuartaccent/gin-boilerplate/README.md

 server --config config.toml
 ```

-## Postgres Container

-create the container:
+if you need it create a postgres container for the database:
 ```bash
 docker run \
 --detach \